Nail Salon Calendar 2026 — Who Demands What, Month by Month

-BDO reports every quarter, ZUS DRA on the 20th, KSeF from April, anti-mobbing in January, monthly biological autoclave tests.
-A full year of nail-salon obligations in one list — with concrete 2026 deadlines.
+BDO reports quarterly, ZUS DRA on the 20th, KSeF from April, monthly autoclave tests.
+A full year of nail-salon obligations in one list, with concrete 2026 deadlines.

 Marta opened her salon in February.
 In May she realised she had not filed the BDO report for the first quarter.
 In October that she had not done the annual risk assessment.
 In December that she had not done the physical inventory count.
 Not out of laziness — out of not knowing that a list of all the deadlines in the year existed somewhere.
 Because it did not, until someone put one together.